Why Should You Start A Vacation Rental Blog?

 Other than that, I cannot count on anyone.
 So, I share it everywhere.

 I share it on my business Facebook page.
 I share it in my Facebook Vacation Rental Marketing Group.
 I mention it on Instagram.
-I create a Pin for Pinterest.
+I share it in my email newsletter.

 When I write a blog post for a client, we share it everywhere and we share it more than once.
 That’s part of a content marketing strategy that is vital to the success of your book direct mission.